-The ACD is required to enter into a written contract with the Depositary to evidence its appointment as depositary of the Company.
-The Depositary is appointed as depositary of the Company under an agreement entered into between the ACD, the Company and BNY Mellon Trust & Depositary (UK) Limited and as novated in favour of the Depositary with effect from 15 December 2017 (as amended and further novated from time to time), pursuant to which the ACD and the Depositary agree to carry out various functions in order to comply with, and facilitate compliance with, the requirements of the Regulations.
+The ACD is required to enter into a written contract with the Depositary to evidence its appointment.
+The Depositary was appointed under an agreement dated 15 December 2017.
+The ACD and the Depositary agree to carry out various functions in order to comply with, and facilitate compliance with, the requirements of the Regulations.